-Student financial aid grants of \$1.98 billion represent 90.90% of the University's total grants, contracts, and gifts revenues of \$2.18 billion for 2019.
-Federal and state agencies contributed \$1.94 billion in 2019 and \$1.89 billion in 2018.
+Student financial aid grants from federal and state agencies were \$1.12 billion and \$894.78 million, respectively.
+A combined increase of \$0.08 billion from previous year.
 The financial aid increases are due to more eligible students and higher aid per student.

-The remainder of the grants, contracts and gifts include non-financial aid grants, contracts, changes to permanent endowments, and gifts (capital and noncapital), which amounted to \$198.30 million, or 9.10%, of total grants, contracts, and gifts.
-Further, gifts received from discretely presented component units amounted to \$75.54 million.
+The remainder of the grants, contracts and gifts include non-financial aid grants, contracts, changes to permanent endowments, and gifts (capital and noncapital), which amounted to \$438.41 million, or 17.55%, of total grants, contracts, and gifts.
+This included \$245.05 million of HEERF grants mainly used for emergency aid to students, including but not limited to grants for food, housing, course materials, technology, health care, and childcare.
+Further, gifts received from discretely presented component units amounted to \$70.19 million.